Intel Core i3-12100F vs Intel Core i9-12900K

 Who should buy each?

-Choose the Intel Core i9-12900K if: you plan to run intensive applications like 3D rendering, stream games at high settings, or need the best performance for multi-threaded tasks.
+Choose the Intel Core i9-12900K if: you run demanding applications, do heavy multitasking, or want the best gaming performance available.

 Conclusion